The Home I’m Buying Didn’t Appraise: Now What?

 The next steps often depend on the size of the gap, the contract terms, the buyer’s available cash, and how motivated both sides are to keep the transaction together.

 In many cases, the deal can still move forward.
 A low appraisal is often a negotiation issue, not a deal breaker.
-Therefore, it’s essential that all parties remain calm and assess the best course of action.
+It is essential that all parties remain calm and assess the best course of action.

 Options for Buyers When a Home Doesn’t Appraise